thclough/endangered_db/README.md

 *Figure 4*
 ![Figure 4](https://github.com/thclough/endangered_db/blob/main/query_output_and_visualizations/medical/medicine/Ex-Animalia/specimen/Medicine%20-%20Plantae%20-%20Number%20of%20Specimens%20-%20Trades%20vs%20Year%20by%20Appendix.png)

 There is an overall increasing trend in Appendix II taxa trade for this category.
-According to the output below for most traded taxon, from 2014 to 2018, trade in "hydrastis candensis" (Goldenseal) drove this trend.
+According to the output below for the most traded taxon per year , from 2014 to 2018, trade in "hydrastis candensis" (Goldenseal) drove this trend.
 Since 2019, trade in "prunus africana" (African cherry) has been the largest for Appendix II in this category.

 <details>
 <summary>